moghelab/plant-ai-training/README.md

 ### Plant-specific datasets

-## Workbooks and tutorials
+## Workbooks and tutorials for plant science
+### GenAI tutorials
+* [Plant DNA LLMs](https://github.com/zhangtaolab/Plant_DNA_LLMs) - Supplement to the [paper](https://www.cell.com/molecular-plant/fulltext/S1674-2052(24)00390-3) "PDLLMs: A group of tailored DNA large language models for analyzing plant genomes".
+The tutorial explains how to utilize a family of DNA foundation models for identifying core plant promoters.

+### General AI/ML tutorials
 * [Ready-Steady-Go-AI](https://github.com/HarfoucheLab/Ready-Steady-Go-AI) - Supplement to the [paper](https://www.sciencedirect.com/science/article/pii/S2666389921001719), Ready, Steady, Go AI: A Practical Tutorial on Fundamentals of Artificial Intelligence and Its Applications in Phenomics Image Analysis.
 It aims to introduce the basic principles for implementing AI and explainable AI algorithms in image-based data analysis using the PlantVillage dataset to detect and classify tomato leaf diseases and spider mites as a case study.
-* [Plant DNA LLMs](https://github.com/zhangtaolab/Plant_DNA_LLMs) - Supplement to the [paper](https://www.cell.com/molecular-plant/fulltext/S1674-2052(24)00390-3) "PDLLMs: A group of tailored DNA large language models for analyzing plant genomes".
-The tutorial explains how to utilize a family of DNA foundation models for identifying core plant promoters.

 ## Online free courses
 ### General AI-related courses